Redone0001/waitlist/frontend/src/Pages/Guide/guides/fctraining/guide.md

 - N : Deltole, Outuni
 - X : MTAC Squad Schmaeels, Auga (see [Scouting](/guide/scouting) guide)
 - 1 : All other Schmaeels

+# VG sites, tips & tricks

+## Preload Override Transfer Arrays
+Warp in a scout, immediately warp it out.
+20 minutes later the (respawning) Eysturs (that eat drones) will have despawned.
+Have the scout tag the site beacon with *letter* tags (in order) so the FC knows which site is which.

+## Tag priorities

+__Nation Mining Colony__
+Wave 1: Mara - Romi, have DDD go through frigs, secondary webs spread on primary, then secondary targets.
+Wave 2&3: Niarjas, try to blap Tamas with Pallies until they're closer than 40km, then cruisers, finally kill all frigs.

+__Nation Commander Outpost__
+Wave 1: Paladins go Niarja, Romis, then webbed frigs.
+DPS goes Niarja, then frigs (Tama, Schmaeel, Renyn, Eystur) Wave 2: Niarja, Auga, Tamas, Schmaeels, Renyns, Eysturs Wave 3: Sanshas Nation Commander, Augas, Tamas, rest of the frigs Wave 4: Freefire Niarja & Tamas, then blap Schmaeels & Renyns, finally kill Eysturs

+__Override Transfer Array__
+All waves: Ignore Eysturs if they're there.
+Don't launch small drones if there's Eysturs in the site.
+Wave 1&2: Blap Niarjas & Tamas with Pallies (swap off Tamas once they're <40 km off and have DPS take over there), then Augas, then Deltole
+Wave 3: Niarja, Auga, Deltole, finally Tamas.
+(Some Tamas are not essential to finishing the site.)